-vPC Peer Keep Alive option - Choose the management or loopback option.
-If you want to use IP addresses assigned to the management port and the management VRF, choose management.
-If you use IP addresses assigned to loopback interfaces (and a non-management VRF), choose underlay routing loopback (with IPv6 address) is used for PKA.
+vPC Peer Keep Alive option - Choose management or loopback.
+To use IP addresses assigned to the management port and the management VRF, choose management.
+To use IP addresses assigned to loopback interfaces and a non-management VRF, choose underlay routing loopback with IPv6 address for PKA.
 Both the options are supported for IPv6 underlay.